New baby chicks are being shipped via U.S. Mail on April 29. The following are the breed varieties we'll receive;

 Pearl White Leghorn, New Hampshire Red, Black Star, Red Star, Whiting True Blue, Whiting True Green.

 We select our breed of chickens based on productivity, mild and friendly temperment, winter hardiness and winter egg laying habits, smaller breeds that require a little less food, yet are good egg producers.
 We also look for pretty chickens in a variety of colors and feather patterns.
-Our newest chickens are of the following breeds;
+Our current, mature chickens are of the following breeds;

 White Plymouth Rock- a white feathered chicken with bright red combs and yellow legs.
 Brown eggs.

 Red Star- a smallish reddish/brown hen of friendly demeanor and strong egg production. (sex linked chicken, meaning all the female chicks are brown feathered).
 Brown eggs.

 Silver Laced Wyandotte- silvery white feathers edged in black.
 Brown eggs.

 Pearl White Leghorn- quite small chickens with pure white feathers, prodigious producers of white eggs.